bruixeta/portfolio/Conected_Graphs/README.md

 # Connected Graphs Exercise

+This exercise was completed as part of the Optimization course in the MSc for Modelling for Science and Engineering at Universitat Autònoma de Barcelona.
+The objective was to develop code for various tasks related to connected graphs, with a focus on understanding graph connectivity and its applications in optimization.

 ## Introduction
 Understanding connected graphs is crucial in various scientific and engineering disciplines, as it enables the modeling and analysis of interconnected systems.
 In this exercise, we explore algorithms for determining graph connectivity, identifying connected components, and detecting trees within a graph.